hinddy/tailwind-builder/README.md

 ### Component Location
 - UI Kit components are located in: `components/shadcn-uikit.json`
 - Component path is defined in `flow.html`:

+## Let's go!

+- Step 1: Go to [FlowKit](https://buildy-five.vercel.app/flow.html) and save components you like to local storage;
+- Step 2: Go to [Builder](https://buildy-five.vercel.app/) and use saved components to build your UI;
+- Step 3: Export your project as HTML file and use it as you want.

 ```js
 const componentsUrl = savedProject?.publicUrl || './components/shadcn-uikit.json';